-Teenage pregnancy is among the social problems of Pakistan because besides posing a health risk to the mother and baby, it continues the poverty cycle, including early school dropout by a pregnant teenager.
+Teenage pregnancy is among the social problems of Pakistan because besides posing a health risk to the mother and baby, it continues the poverty cycle, including early school dropout by pregnant teenagers.

-2- How can a school help to abolish social problems?
+2- How can a school help abolish social problems?

 As today’s students are tomorrow’s society, teaching starts from school makes a moral society.

 3 – Is mental health a social problem?